railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 .. index::
    single: hosting

-Hosting by a supplier
+Hosting by a Supplier
 ^^^^^^^^^^^^^^^^^^^^^

-At first sight a hosted Open ERP system appears similar to SaaS: it provides Open ERP from a remote installation through a web browser.
-But in general the similarities stop there.
+At first sight, a hosted OpenERP system appears similar to SaaS: it provides OpenERP from a remote installation through a web browser.
+But in general, the similarities stop there.

-To compare it with an SaaS package you should check if the hosting offer properly includes the following elements:
+To compare it with an SaaS package, you should check if the hosting offer properly includes the following elements:

 * server hardware,